Obesity and Pregnancy

 Obesity during pregnancy puts you at risk of several serious health problems:

 Gestational diabetes—High levels of glucose (blood sugar) during pregnancy increase the risk of having a very large baby.
 This also increases the chance of cesarean birth.
-Women who have had gestational diabetes have a higher risk of diabetes mellitus in the future.
-So do their children.
+If you have had gestational diabetes, you and your children may have a higher risk of diabetes mellitus in the future.

 Obstructive sleep apnea—Sleep apnea is a condition in which a person stops breathing for short periods during sleep.
 During pregnancy, sleep apnea can cause fatigue and increase the risk of high blood pressure, preeclampsia, and heart and lung problems.